Muhammad Jahan Pahlavan: Life

-Arslanshah marched to Azerbaijan together with the emirs against the Eldaniz government, but Muhammad Jahan Pahlavan eliminated his rival and replaced him with his son Togrul III and proclaimed himself as Toghrul’s atabeg.
+Arslanshah marched to Azerbaijan together with the emirs against the Eldeniz government, but Muhammad Jahan Pahlavan eliminated his rival and replaced him with his son Togrul III and proclaimed himself as Toghrul’s atabeg.

 Jahan Pahlavan suppressed all rebellious emirs and appointed faithful mamluks to key positions.
 He apportioned each of them any region or town as Iqta.
 According to Ravandi, the twelve years of his rule are considered the most peaceful period of the state's existence.
 “During his rule, Georgians made peace with him and accepted his demands”.
 After a while, Atabeg established friendly relations with Khwarazm Shah Tekish (1172-1200).
 During his reign, Caliph al-Mustadi and Caliph al-Nasir were unable to interfere in the internal affairs of the state.
 Under his reign the central power was strengthened and no foreign enemy invaded the territory belonging to the Atabegs.
 He repeatedly defeated the Georgians who attacked Azerbaijan.
 Friendly relations with Khwarazm Shahs, the rulers of Central Asia, were founded.
 All those facts had positive influence on the development of science, handicraft, trade and arts.

 Muhammad Jahan Pahlavan entrusted the management of Azerbaijan and Arran to his son Nusrat al-Din Abu Bakr and made Qizil Arslan his governor.
 Besides, he gave Rey, Isfahan and the rest of Iraq to his sons, Kutluq Inanj Mahmud and Amir Amiran Omar, and Hamadan to Uzbek.

 After the death of her father, he continued the construction of the Momine Khatun Mausoleum.
 It is believed that Muhammad Jahan Pahlavan, who built the Nakhchivan madrasa, also built the Atabeylar Mosque or Juma Mosque.